-Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Have reading specialists continue working closely with ELL students.
-In addition to the Reading Specialist, a certificated ELL teacher on staff has taken the responsibility of supporting ELL students as part of his duties, at .10 fte. \$8,300 \$8,300
+Planned Actual Budgeted Estimated Actual Actions/Services Actions/Services Expenditures Expenditures ELL students.
+In addition to the Reading Specialist, a certificated ELL teacher on staff has taken the responsibility of supporting ELL students as part of his duties, at .10 fte. \$8,300

 Describe the overall implementation of the actions/services to achieve the articulated goal.
 In addition to all teachers working with ELL students, the Reading Specialist and the certificated ELL teachers dedicated additional time assisting ELL students with their reading and writing.
 Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.
 Even though students' ELPAC may show a lot of progress, students continue to struggle in their deeper comprehension of English and need support to reach mastery or pass the SBAC or PSAT benchmark in English.
 English Language Learner support: 100% of parents who have students who are English Language Learners agreed that the school provides additional individualized support to students identified as English Learners.
 Explain material differences between Budgeted Expenditures and Estimated Actual Expenditures.
 No differences.
 Describe any changes made to this goal, expected outcomes, metrics, or actions and services to achieve this goal as a result of this analysis and analysis of the LCFF Evaluation Rubrics, as applicable.
 Identify where those changes can be found in the LCAP.
 Through the end of 2019-20 we continued to have a Reading Specialist and a certificated ELL teacher who worked with ELL students in providing reading and writing skills support.